Discrete and fuzzy dynamical genetic programming in the XCSF learning classifier system: Fuzzy DGP-XCSF experimentation

 In the continuous-action case, the frog may select any continuous number in the range [0,1] and thus the optimal achievable performance is 100\%.

-Wilson \cite{Wilson:2007} presented a form of XCSF where the action was computed directly as a linear combination of the input state and a vector of action weights, and conducted experimentation on the continuous-action Frog problem, selecting the classifier with the highest prediction for exploitation.
-Tran {\em et al.} \cite{Tran:2007} subsequently extended this by adapting the action weights to the problem through the use of an Evolution Strategy (ES).
-In addition to the action weights, a vector of standard deviations is maintained for use as the mutation step size by the ES.
-During exploration, the ES is applied to each member of [A] to evolve the action weights and standard deviations, where each rule functions as a single parent producing an offspring via mutation; the offspring is then evaluated on the current environment state and its fitness updated and compared with the parent, if the offspring has a higher fitness it replaces the parent, otherwise it is discarded.
+\cite{Wilson:2007} presented a form of XCSF where the action was computed directly as a linear combination of the input state and a vector of action weights, and conducted experimentation on the continuous-action Frog problem, selecting the classifier with the highest prediction for exploitation. \cite{Tran:2007} subsequently extended this by adapting the action weights to the problem through the use of an ES.
 Moreover, the exploration action selection policy was modified from purely random to selecting the action with the highest prediction.
 After reinforcement updates and running the ES, the GA is invoked using a combination of mixed crossover and mutation.
 They reported greater than 99\% performance after an averaged number of 30,000 trials ($P=2000$), which was superior to the performance reported by \cite{Wilson:2007}.
-More recently, Ramirez-Ruiz {\em et al.} \cite{Ramirez-Ruiz:2008} applied a Fuzzy-LCS with continuous vector actions, where the GA only evolved the action parts of the fuzzy systems, to the continuous-action Frog problem, and achieved a lower error than Q-learning (discretized over 100 elements in $x$ and $a$) after 500,000 trials ($P=200$).
+More recently, \cite{Ramirez-Ruiz:2008} applied a fuzzy-LCS with continuous vector actions, where the GA only evolved the action parts of the fuzzy systems, to the continuous-action frog problem, and achieved a lower error than Q-learning (discretized over 100 elements in $x$ and $a$) after 500,000 trials ($P=200$).